Gluten Free Pepsi and Peanuts Pie

 Share:

 The idea was that you’d take those tall, thick glass Pepsi bottles and funnel a sleeve of salty peanuts inside it.
-Turn it upside-down (with your thumb over the mouth of the bottle, of course) so the peanuts went to the bottom of the bottle, then you were ready to enjoy!
+Turn it upside-down (with your thumb over the mouth of the bottle, of course) so the peanuts went to the bottom of the bottle, then gently right the bottle so it wouldn’t explode.
+There was some technique here, you understand?
+Then drink that cold, salty Pepsi to slake your hot summer thirst.
+Sometimes you’d even get some peanuts with a swallow of Pepsi for a real treat.
+There was nothing like it.

 pepsi and peanuts pie with slice